Laser Veil Stealth Coating FAQs

 New LTI TruSpeed SXB w/ Bluetooth Smartphone Integration

 But technology used in this cat and mouse game has continued to evolve as well.
 Today, police laser guns are being manufactured specifically to defeat laser jammers and nearly all models are being rendered entirely ineffective as if one were driving without any countermeasure at all.
-When confronted, jammers won’t even alert to these new guns.
+When confronted by these types of police lasers, jammers won’t even alert to these new guns.
 The reason?
 LIDAR manufacturers are now designing their police lasers to employ either variable pulse rate (continuously changing) or random pulse rates (continuously changing without a clearly identifiable pattern) which make the jammer incapable of accurately predicting when to send their own destructive pulses.

 Furthermore, these new guns are very very good a detecting jamming attempts.
 Even the most capable jammers today consistently cause jam codes to appear on the laser guns alerting the officer to their use.
 What this means is even if you are successful at your jamming attempt, the officer will know that you were interfering with his or her ability to get a speed reading and my be subject to a stop on that basis alone.
 This is especially problematic for the motorist who is operating the jammer in an area that has outlawed or banned them.
 Currently there are a good number of states in the U.S. that have already done so as there are a good number of countries that have as well.

 Once again, Veil works to your advantage.
 Since Veil is not destructively and actively attempting to interfere with police laser, your vehicle will simply be harder to target than another unprotected vehicle and will appear that way to the targeting officer.
 This happens normally depending on its shape, color, and size.
 Darker black and pointier cars are harder to target than say a large metallic silver mini-van or SUV.